^

 • discomfort during urination;

-• discomfort during intercourse (up to pain).
+• unpleasant sensations during sexual intercourse (even to the point of pain).

 HPV 39 in men